Last updated on November 18th, 2021

 What Is Symmetrical Balance?

-In a symmetrically balanced logo design, every element carries a visual weight, which is distributed evenly.
+In symmetrically balanced logo ideas & inspiration, every element carries a visual weight, which is distributed evenly.
 So, every element appears to be in harmony with the other elements, either horizontally or vertically.
 If you draw a straight line through the middle of such designs, you can then notice that both the halves of the design have a balanced distribution of the elements.
 Such a symmetrical composition appears orderly and stable.

 What Is Balance In Asymmetry?